 Cash and cash equivalents and short-term deposits are invested with several highly reputable banks and financial institutions.
-The Group holds its cash and cash equivalents mainly with different banks which are independently rated with a minimum rating of 'A'.
-Less than 5% of cash and cash equivalents is held at a bank with rating BBB+.
+The Group holds its cash and cash equivalents mainly with different banks which are independently rated with a minimum rating of 'A-'.

-The Group also holds short term investment funds in the form of money market funds with a recommended maturity of 6 months maximum but with a low historical volatility.
+The Group also holds short term investment funds in the form of money market funds with a recommended investment horizon of 6 months or shorter but with a low historical volatility.
 These money market funds are highly liquid investments, can be readily convertible into a known amount of cash.
 Since they are a basket of funds there is no individual credit risk involved.

-The average credit rating of the underlying instruments for the investment fund with a recommended maturity period of 6 months is BBB+.
+The average credit rating of the underlying instruments for the investment funds is BBB or higher.